Xibitol/ZombieLike/README.md

 - **Finished**

 ### Hud
-- In progress
+- _In waiting_
 - [ ] Draw the player's health and name on the top of his head.

 ### F4Menu
-- _In waiting_
+- In progress
-- [ ] Draw a F4Menu
 - [ ] Can open if the game status is "WaveTransition"
-- [ ] Easy creating tab in menu
+- [ ] Draw shop tab
 #### Dashboard
+- [ ] Draw Dashboard tab
-- [ ] Can see player's stats (Name, Model, Health, Battery, ZombieKilled and Experiance)
+- [ ] Can see player's stats (Name, Model, Health, Battery, Experience, HighestExperience, Kill, Death)
 - [ ] The host can stop the game
 #### Weapons
 - [ ] Buy weapon (Entity, OnBuyCharger)